Search

 • If the controls of the service unit are designed in an effective manner.

-If the above elements have been achieved by the organisation, the auditor would provide a clean opinion.
+If the above elements have been achieved by the organization, the auditor would provide a clean opinion.
 If the above has been met, but the auditor has found significant exceptions (i.e. such that an objective was not in place or was ineffective), the auditor would issue an “amended opinion“.
-However, if the organisation physically failed one or more of the above elements, the auditor would issue a “negative” opinion.
+However, if the organization physically failed one or more of the above elements, the auditor would issue a “negative” opinion.

 Is it possible for someone to distribute a SOC for marketing purposes?

-No, no one is allowed to circulate SOC 1 report and SOC 2 report for marketing purposes.
+No, no one is allowed to circulate the SOC 1 report and SOC 2 report for marketing purposes.
 In such a case, only the SOC 3 report may be distributed for marketing purposes.
 It is a general-use report as mentioned earlier, which means that the service provider is allowed to give this to anyone.

 Looking for ISO Certification or Training Services?